toxicity1985/atoum-documentation/source/en/asserters/ztips.inc.rst

 Short syntax
 ============

-With :ref:`alias<asserter_tips-alias>` you can defined some intresting things.
-But because atoum try to help you in the redaction of your test, we add several alias.
+With :ref:`alias<asserter_tips-alias>` you can define some intresting things.
+But because atoum tries to help you in the redaction of your test, we added several aliases.

 * `==` is the same as the asserter :ref`isEqualTo<variable-is-equal-to>`
 * `===` is the same as the asserter :ref`isIdenticalTo<variable-is-identical-to>`